Selected work and projects

 Polytope is a chroreographic object by Ludmila Rodrigues.
 Polytope engages an open-ended dialogue with visitors and transforms into a physical drawing meandering in the air.
 For the exhibition of Polytope at FILE, São Paulo I designed a generative soundtrack.
 A raspberry pi, combined with a PIR sensor, tracks movements. influences the timbre via filter modulation and changes the generative melody.

 see also: Ludmila Rodrigues - Polytope

 I made the digital 3D model for the ' Snip' by BROOS (artist duo: Pietertje van Splunter & Zeger Reyers).
 The real model is milled by Blowups.
 Snip has landed on top of a parking lot in Leidse Rijn / Utrecht, where it is now looking over Berlijnplein square.

-Entropy #1 is a generative light sculpture.
-It generates mondrianesque compositions in a 12 x 12 grid of multicolored light cells.
-The generation of composition is governed by various rule sets based on the Fibonacci sequence.
+Entropy #1 is a handbuild generative light sculpture.
+It generates mondrianesque compositions in a 12 by 12 grid of multicolored light cells.
+The generation of each composition is governed by various rulesets based on the Fibonacci sequence.
 Numbers of the fibonacci sequence are often found in nature and the ratios of sequential Fibonacci numbers approach ”the golden ratio”.
 The Entropy lightobject is 42 x 42 x 8 cm.